sproutfund/website_evergreen/program/rec2tech.md

         description:
           - "Each afternoon during the demonstration week, educators from local nonprofit program providers hosted hands-on STEAM learning activities for youth ages 7 to 12.
 Sessions challenged youth to apply lessons learned in science, technology, engineering, arts, and math to complete a project that helped solve a community challenge.
 And rec center staff made sure each session included a snack, physical activity, and dinner so that youth had all the basic resources they needed to stay healthy and engaged."
         features:
-          - name: "Exploration & Expression at Ormsby"
+          - title: "Exploration & Expression at Ormsby"
             grant-id: "2970-R2T"

-          - name: "Tech Solutions for Greener Living at Phillips"
+          - title: "Tech Solutions for Greener Living at Phillips"
             grant-id: "2969-R2T"

-          - name: "High-Tech Health at Magee"
+          - title: "High-Tech Health at Magee"
             grant-id: "2973-R2T"

-          - name: "Game Design Studio at Paulson"
+          - title: "Game Design Studio at Paulson"
             grant-id: "2972-R2T"

-          - name: "Making & Breaking the Web at Warrington"
+          - title: "Making & Breaking the Web at Warrington"
             grant-id: "2971-R2T"

       - title: "Demo Party"